zamiang/vislet/apps/brooklyn/templates/text.md

 First off, why look at the sales data?
 Well, I've lived in Brooklyn for about 5 years and want to better understand the wave of Gentrification currently washing over Brooklyn.
 What I expected to see was Bushwick trailing Williamsburg, Clinton Hill following Fort Green and so on.
 What I found was just how unique each neighborhood in Brooklyn is.
-While their differences are obvious from walking around but it is incredible that the differences comes across in residential sales data.
+While their differences are obvious from walking around, it is incredible that the differences comes across in residential sales data.

 The graphs above are based on the NYC Department of Finance data [here](http://www.nyc.gov/html/dof/html/property/rolling_sales_data.shtml).
-Below are three 'data vignettes' that should help to understand and use the visualization above to explore this awesome dataset.
+Below are three 'data vignettes' that demonstrate how to use the visualization above to explore this awesome dataset.

 ## 1. Brownstones vs Lofts